1. Home

 This plugin gives site administrators greater control over the many roles and associated rights of Knowledge Base editors, authors, or subscribers.

-This is a lightbox plugin, opening the image in full screen at 100% it’s upload size, and dimming the rest of the web page.
+This is a lightbox plugin, expanding images when clicked to 100% their upload size, and dimming the rest of the web page.
 Click the image below for an example.

 Image must be linked correctly.